ping/newsrack/README.md

 ## Running Your Own Instance

-Enable Pages in your repository settings to deploy from the `gh-pages` branch.
+Enable Pages in your repository settings to deploy from the `GitHub Actions`.
 If you wish to, customise [_recipes.py](_recipes.py) in your fork to customise your own instance.

 ### What Can Be Customised